 When we set out we were determined to have the most beneficial impact we could in the way we ran the farm; we wanted every aspect of the farm to work harmoniously with every other.
 Our animals roam as freely as is compatible with their safety.
 We have also set out to support those rare breeds that are both in danger of dying out and that are naturally suited to the environment here.

 We took over the farm in early 2019, and it had been managed organically for at least eight years prior to that.
 We plan to continue that legacy during our stewardship of the land.
-Our eventual aim is to become as self-sufficient as possible, with happy, rare-breed stock and a garden run along permaculture principles.
-We will encourage biodiversity and wildlife, and very much look forward to sharing a little part of our journey, and this beautiful farm, with you.
+Our eventual aim is to become as self-sufficient as possible, with happy, rare-breed and native stock and a garden run along permaculture principles.
+We encourage biodiversity and wildlife, and to these ends are part of the Nature Friendly Farming Network "Uniting farmers who are passionate about wildlife and sustainable farming..."